01327 552077

-Concrete Cube Testing
+Concrete & Materials Testing Services

 Concrete cube testing is an essential aspect of quality assurance in the UK construction industry.
 It ensures that concrete can withstand the necessary compression forces through exacting quality standards.
 In accordance with BS EN 12390:3-2019, this test is crucial for proving structural integrity and safety, promoting durability, and preventing costly project delays caused by cube strength failures.
 UKAS-accredited testing laboratories, such as Omega, ensure the reliability and accuracy of your test results.